allenai/unqover/README.md

 where ``--use_he_she 1`` specifies that the gendered pronouns (he/she) will be used along with gendered names.
 That is, e.g., the probability of name ``John`` is ``max(P(John), P(he))``.

-# 3. Aggregating Model Predictions and Extracting Bias Scores
+# 3. Aggregating Bias Scores

 ### Evaluating on gender-occupation data